Has 15-Minute Delivery Q-Commerce had Its 15 Minutes of Fame?

 Behind the apparent “magic” of rapid delivery, Quick Commerce, or Q-Commerce, companies have developed a highly efficient — and specific — formula: offer a few items to a specific group of young customers who want everything on demand and live in a small area where everything is close at hand.

 Q-Commerce providers tend to operate in densely populated metropolitan areas.
 Fulfillment often happens out of micro-warehouses, each of which serves a defined area.
-The product catalogue typically covers a very narrow range, often about one tenth the items of a typical retail online grocer.
-Alternatively, they may do the picking from a dedicated neighbourhood retail store.
+The product catalog typically covers a very narrow range, often about one-tenth of the items of a typical retail online grocer.
+Alternatively, they may do the picking from a dedicated neighborhood retail store.

-Baking a cake and realize you don’t have eggs?
+Baking a cake and realizing you don’t have eggs?
 Grab your phone and in moments eggs are on your doorstep.
 Brilliant.
 Magic, even.

 What do consumers really want?